FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 amended), the approval of the Council be and is hereby given to the disposal of property at

-24, Flood Street, Pennywell, Limerick, to Sean Walsh, for the sum of €239.45, the disposal to--- 3
+24, Flood Street, Pennywell, Limerick, to Sean Walsh, for the sum of €239.45, the disposal to
+---
+3

 be by way of Deed of Conveyance of the freehold interest of Limerick City and County Council